I recently made the decision to cut toxic people out of my life.

 I have chosen to build a relationship with my unborn daughter & to continue to build & strengthen my relationship with the love of my life.

 Some days it is so hard, & I feel so guilty, but I know it is needed in order for me to become the best women, mother, & wife I can be.

-Some times those who share the same blood as you can become the most toxic in your life, cut them loose.
+Some times those who share the same blood as you can become the most toxic people in your life.

 – Your favourite Gemini